 Professional Fees & Services

 Construction projects need an extensive range of professional services and expert consultants which fall under soft costs.
 These can be building and occupying permits, testing and inspection fees, design services, HVAC engineers, accounting fees, and others.
-As a general contractor, dedicate extra time estimating these costs, as they might be the bulk of your budget.
+As a general contractor, dedicate extra time estimating these costs, as they might be the bulk of your construction budget.

 Project Management Services

 Project management services are provided by highly skilled staff who require their own equipment and supplies to work.
 The project management service costs can include expenses related to safety supplies, productivity software, digital tools, office utilities, phone bills, or even an internet connection.
-Even as capital investments, these soft costs are still critical to getting jobs done.
+Even as capital investments, these soft costs of construction budgeting are still critical to getting jobs done.

-Labor
+Labor Costs

 Realistic construction budgeting involves estimating labor costs.
 This is the cost of your tradespeople, subcontractors, equipment operators, and other human resources.
 It consists not only of hourly wages but also of workers’ compensation, vacation, payroll expenses, and sick time.
 Improving labor productivity is a great way to extract profitability from your expenditures.

-Unlike others, materials expenses are negotiable.
-General contractors have strong relationships with suppliers, so they can negotiate material prices based on quantity, especially when they are buying multiple materials from the same vendor.
 Material expenses are generally broken down into two categories: site preparation and building structure.
 The former includes paving materials, pipes and drains, and landscaping materials whereas the latter may have framing materials, roofing, insulation, flooring, drywall, etc.

-Equipment and Tools
+Equipment and Tools Costs

 Insurance and Bonds